utiasSTARS/utiasSTARS.github.io/_pages/recovery-policies-psr-exploration.md

 ---
 layout: page
-title: Fallback Policies for the Exploration of Lunar Permanently Shadowed Regions by a Solar-Powered Rover (Acta Astronautica)
+title: Recovery Policies for Safe Exploration of Lunar Permanently Shadowed Regions by a Solar-Powered Rover (Acta Astronautica)
 # subtitle:  Representing Rotations in Deep Learning
 description: Submitted to Acta Astronautica
-permalink: /fallback-policies-psr-exploration/
+permalink: /recovery-policies-psr-exploration/
 nav_exclude: true
 nav_order: 9990
 # youtubeId: 8QMcNmCPYR0
 ---

-# Fallback Policies for the Exploration of Lunar Permanently Shadowed Regions by a Solar-Powered Rover
+# Recovery Policies for Safe Exploration of Lunar Permanently Shadowed Regions by a Solar-Powered Rover
 **Article currently under review to appear in the Acta Astronautica journal.**

 As part of this publication, we release the [`gplanetary_nav`](https://github.com/utiasSTARS/global-planetary-nav) Python library, an open-source repository to facilitate the interface between orbital data and global navigation planning algorithms in support of long-range/strategic planetary mobility.